fpgadeveloper/ethernet-fmc-axi-eth/README.md

 ## Requirements

-This project is designed for Vivado 2019.2.
-If you are using an older version of Vivado, then you *MUST* use an older version of this repository.
-Refer to the [list of commits](https://github.com/fpgadeveloper/ethernet-fmc-axi-eth/commits/master "list of commits") to find links to the older versions of this repository.
+This project is designed for version 2019.2 of the Xilinx tools (Vivado/SDK/PetaLinux).
+If you are using an older version of the
+Xilinx tools, then refer to the [release tags](https://github.com/fpgadeveloper/ethernet-fmc-axi-eth/releases "releases") to find the version of this repository that matches your version of the tools.

 * Vivado 2019.2
 * [Ethernet FMC](http://ethernetfmc.com "Ethernet FMC")